rossmacarthur/advent/README.md

 - Each part function takes `I` as an argument and returns something implementing `Display`.

-Finally, `finish()` will instantiate a command line interface and run the program.
+Finally, `cli()` will instantiate a command line interface and run the program.
 Ordinary runs will run each part once and output the answers.
 Passing `--bench` to the program will perform a benchmark.

 That's all!
 You're free to structure your program however else you want.
 See [template.rs](./crates/cli/src/template.rs) for the template I use or any of the solutions in this crate for an example.